noiralba/studiospot/README.md

 The project uses React Router v8 in Data Mode.

-Routes will be defined as route objects with `createBrowserRouter` and rendered with `RouterProvider`.
+Routes are defined as route objects with `createBrowserRouter` and rendered with `RouterProvider`.

-The application contain multiple routes, including a dynamic route with a URL parameter:
+The application contains multiple routes, including a dynamic route with a URL parameter:

 ```text
 /